Radiator (2014) | Home Ent Release

-Cast: Daniel Cerquiera, Gemma Jones, Richard Johnson Leonard
+Writer/Director: Tom Browne | Cast: Daniel Cerquiera, Gemma Jones, Richard Johnson Leonard | 80mins UK Drama

 In Browne’s case the film is based on his own reality, with the actors playing his own parents.
-What he reflects in the narrative is exactly what we all experience, and offers up an overriding sense of empathy and strangely, a feeling of relief: a gut-wrenching feeling of pity, an overwhelming desire to help, an occasional feeling of anger at our parents’ self-centredness, a niggling feeling that this will be us one day: a desperate need to be with them as much as possible – in case they die any minute – yet a powerful reluctance not to lose the threads of our own, often difficult, lives.
-This is the coalface where we really get to know our parents; in the frustrations of dressing and handling their oblutions, arguing over domestic detritus as they undermine us subtly due to their own feelings of helplessness or even disappointment – as Leonard does here with Daniel.
-And as he makes clear in this often poignant drama, is that parents are not going to change or even listen to our efforts or suggestions – the die is cast and we are still, in their minds, incapable children – their children.
+The narrative mirrors our own experience, and offers up empathy and strangely, a feeling of relief: a gut-wrenching feeling of pity, an overwhelming desire to help, an occasional feeling of anger at our parents’ self-centredness, a niggling feeling that this will be us one day: a desperate need to be with them as much as possible – in case they die any minute – yet a powerful reluctance not to lose the threads of our own difficult, lives.
+Old age is the coalface where we really get to know our parents; in the frustrations of dressing and handling their oblutions, and we argue over domestic detritus as they subtly or overtly undermine us, due to their own feelings of helplessness or even disappointment – as Leonard does here with Daniel.
+What he makes clear in this often poignant drama, is that parents are not going to change or even listen to our efforts or suggestions – the die is cast and we are still, in their minds, incapable children – their children, although we are now affectively their parents.
 No amount of shouting or arguing will change the way they have always behaved, we just have to accept and understand.

 Affectingly, Browne has set the film in his parents’ house, still almost untouched since their recent deaths.
 It provides interesting food for thought, unless you’ve already choked on its unpalatable reality.
 MT

-NOW ON GENERAL RELEASE | REVIEWED AT LONDON FILM FESTIVAL 2014.
-RADIATOR WON THE AUDIENCE AWARD AT GLASGOW FILM FESTIVAL 2014
+NOW ON ITUNES AND AMAZON FROM 2 APRIL 2018 | RADIATOR WON THE AUDIENCE AWARD AT GLASGOW FILM FESTIVAL 2014